-Now 11, this kid climbs, crawls, runs and jumps better than most kids twice her age.
+Now 15, this kid climbs, crawls, runs and jumps better than most kids at any age.
 It’s not like she won the genetic lottery, although mom moves well.
-Her athleticism is more of a “natural development” thing.
+Her athleticism is more of a “natural development” thing — it was nurtured.

 Good stuff happens when kids are exposed and play multiple sports, we’ve known this for years.
 When we let ’em explore and play they develop naturally and are more likely to have a positive outlook toward physical activity.

 When kids move better they’ll play better.
-When they learn how to move with efficiency and control their bodies they minimize the incidence of injury and maximize athletic potential regardless of age or skill level.
+When they learn how to move with efficiency and control their bodies they reduce the risk of injury and increase athletic potential regardless of age or skill level.

 Have A Great Week!